Connecticut

 - Profiling that presents a risk of unfair treatment, financial injury, or intrusion on solitude

-The 2025 amendments created additional "impact assessment" requirements, separate from data protection assessments, specifically for profiling that produces legal or similarly significant effects on consumers.
+The 2025 amendments created separate "impact assessment" requirements for profiling that produces legal or similarly significant effects on consumers, distinct from the existing data protection assessments.

 Processor Requirements